The Waypoint Construction Process: Case Study #3

 An important objective in our trade is simply, “How well do we play with others?”
 In this instance, there were different trades working at the same time.
 The deck is being rebuilt as we are focused on the pool deck.
 Communication with multiple trades keeps a project on schedule.

-Creating the Vision.
+Crafting and Building the Vision.

 Removal of the existing pool deck.